Biophilic design

 Biophilic learning space at Ohalo College in Israel.

-Biophilic design is a concept used within the building industry to increase occupant connectivity to the natural environment through the use of direct nature, indirect nature, and space and place conditions.
-There are various elements that serve as the foundation of Biophilic design.
-First is the sunlight, which serves as the foundation of Biophilic design.
-Second is the floor plan, in biophilic design, the preferred flooring style is an open-plan floor without partitions that allows natural light to flow freely through the space.
-Third is the window style, biophilic design tend to favor large windows that help natural light to seamlessly blend with the interiors.
-Used at both the building and city-scale, it is argued that biophilic design offers health, environmental, and economic benefits for building occupants and urban environments, with few drawbacks.
-Although its name was coined in recent history, indicators of biophilic design have been seen in architecture from as far back as the Hanging Gardens of Babylon.
-While the design features that characterize Biophilic design were all traceable in preceding sustainable design guidelines, the new term sparked wider interest and lent academic credibility.
+Biophilic design seeks to increase people’s connectivity to nature and nature-like design to improve their health and well-being.
+By increasing natural features like sunlight, biophilic design offers health, environmental, and economic benefits for people and urban environments, with few drawbacks.
+Although the term was coined in the 20th century, biophilic design elements can be seen in ancient architecture.
+While the design features that characterize biophilic design were all traceable in preceding sustainable design guidelines, the new term sparked wider interest and lent academic credibility.

 Biophilia hypothesis

-The word "Biophilia" was first introduced by a psychoanalyst named Erich Fromm who stated that biophilia is the "passionate love of life and of all that is alive...whether in a person, a plant, an idea, or a social group" in his book The Anatomy of Human Destructiveness in 1973.
+The word "biophilia" was first introduced by a psychoanalyst named Erich Fromm who stated that biophilia is the "passionate love of life and of all that is alive...whether in a person, a plant, an idea, or a social group" in his book The Anatomy of Human Destructiveness in 1973.
 Fromm's approach was that of a psychoanalyst (a person who studies the unconscious mind) and presented a broad spectrum as he called biophilia a biologically normal instinct.

 The term has been used since by many scientists, and philosophers overall being adapted to several different areas of study.
-Some notable mentions of biophilia include Edward O. Wilson's book Biophilia (1984) where he took a biologist's approach and first coined the "Biophilia hypothesis" and popularized the notion.
+Some notable mentions of biophilia include Edward O. Wilson's book Biophilia (1984) where he took a biologist's approach and first coined the "biophilia hypothesis" and popularized the notion.
 Wilson defined biophilia as "the innate tendency to focus on life and lifelike processes", claiming a link with nature is not only physiological (as Fromm suggested) but has a genetic basis.
 The biophilia hypothesis suggests that humans have an inherited need to connect with nature and other biotic forms due to our evolutionary dependence on it for survival and personal fulfillment.
 This idea is relevant in daily life – humans travel and spend money to sightsee in national parks and nature preserves, relax on beaches, hike mountains, and explore jungles.
 Further, many sports revolve around nature such as skiing, mountain biking, and surfing.
 From a home perspective, people are more likely to spend more on houses that have views of nature; buyers are willing to spend 7% more on homes with excellent landscaping, 58% more on properties that look at water, and 127% more on those that are waterfront.
 Humans also value companionship with animals.
-In America 60.2 million people own dogs and 47.1 million own cats.